 4 TERMINOLOGY

-For the purpose of this standard the following definitions shall apply.
+For the purpose of this standard the following definitions shall apply:

 4.1 Agitator — The assembly consisting of impeller, impeller shaft and drive including other parts such as gland and bearing used in conjunction with the above.

-4.2 Impeller — The actual element which imparts movement to the charge (fluid).
+4.2 Anchor — Basically a paddle type impeller which is profiled to sweep the wall of the containing vessel with a small clearance.

-4.3 Propeller — A high speed impeller which essentially imparts axial thrust to the fluid.
+4.3 Baffle — An element fixed inside the vessel to impede swirl.

-4.4 Turbine — An impeller with essentially constant blade angle with respect to a vertical plane, over its entire length or over finite sections, having blades either vertical or set at an angle less than 90o with the vertical.
+4.4 Draught Tube — A tubular fitting which is arranged to direct the liquid flow produced by the impeller.

-4.5 Paddle — An impeller with four or fewer blades, horizontal or vertical, and essentially having a high impeller to vessel diameter ratio.
+4.5 Filling Ratio — The ratio of liquid depth in the vessel to vessel diameter.

-4.6 Anchor — Basically a paddle type impeller which is profiled to sweep the wall of the containing vessel with a small clearance.
+4.6 11 Fully Baffled Condition — A condition when any further increase in baffling causes no significant increase in power consumption, this may be considered as a state where the liquid swirl in the vessel has become negligibly small and when all the power input to the impeller expended to create turbulence.

-4.7 Baffle — An element fixed inside the vessel to impede swirl.
+4.7 Impeller — The actual element which imparts movement to the charge (fluid).

-4.8 Draught Tube — A tubular fitting which is arranged to direct the liquid flow produced by the impeller.
+4.8 Paddle — An impeller with four or fewer blades, horizontal or vertical, and essentially having a high impeller to vessel diameter ratio.

-4.9 Filling Ratio — The ratio of liquid depth in the vessel to vessel diameter.
+4.9 Propeller — A high speed impeller which essentially imparts axial thrust to the fluid.

 4.10 Swirling — The continuous rotation of liquid about a fixed axis.

-4.11 Vortex — A depression in the surface of a liquid produced by swirling.
+4.11 Turbine — An impeller with essentially constant blade angle with respect to a vertical plane, over its entire length or over finite sections, having blades either vertical or set at an angle less than 90o with the vertical.

-4.12 Fully Baffled Condition — A condition when any further increase in baffling causes no significant increase in power consumption, this may be considered as a state where the liquid swirl in the vessel has become negligibly small and when all the power input to the impeller expended to create turbulence.
+4.12 Vortex — A depression in the surface of a liquid produced by swirling.

 5 RECOMMENDED CAPACITIES AND VESSEL SIZES